MasonEgger/website/docs/blog/posts/008-writing_talk_proposals.md

 ### How Do You Feel About Giving a Talk More Than Once?
 There is a big debate around if/when you should give a talk more than once.
 I take a rather selfish stance here and say, if I spend so much time and effort writing it, you bet I'm going to give it more than once.
 However, I do have some rules around it.

 First, I won't give a talk more than twice virtually.
 The first year I started  speaking, which was 2019, I gave my [Building Docs Like Code: Continuous Integration for Documentation](../../speaking/building-docs-like-code-continuous-integration-for-documentation) talk six times at various regional Python conferences.
-We must remind ourselves that very few people go and search out random conference talks on YouTube[^13].
-Giving the same talk at different regional conferences means getting it in front of more people who more than likely would not have seen it otherwise.
+We must remind ourselves that very few people go and search out random conference talks on YouTube.(1) Giving the same talk at different regional conferences means getting it in front of more people who more than likely would not have seen it otherwise.
 With the accessibility of virtual conferences, more people can attend, and I find this as a reason to not over-saturate the virtual conference market with these talks.
+{ .annotate }

+1. Don't believe me?
+Go look at the views.

 Second, when I'm tired of a talk, I stop giving it.
 My Docs Like Code talk was fantastic.
 I loved writing it; I loved presenting it.
 After six conferences and  a handful of meetups, I'm tired of giving it.
 I may write version 2.0 in the future, but that talk is purposefully retired for now.